kaledhassani/learn_haskell/README.md

 Download core platform from: https://www.haskell.org/platform/ (210MB)

+## Definitions

 Infix function - a function that's sandwiched by two numbers such as + - or *

 Prefix function - where the function name precedes the argument/s

+## Functions

+* You can use ' in a function name, it has no special meaning in Haskell

+* Spaces are used for function application, not necessarily parenthesis, e.g bar( bar 3), here bar is first applied to 3 then bar is applied to the result of that

+* Function names can't begin with upper case letters

+* When a function doesn't take a parameter, it's called a definition

+### In-Built
-succ - takes something with predefined value and returns next one

-min / max - as stated
+succ - takes something with predefined value and returns next one min / max - as stated

+## Shortcuts

 If a prefix function takes two parameters, we can call it as an infix function by backticking it e.g 92 `div` 10

-Spaces are used for function application, not necessarily parenthesis, e.g bar( bar 3), here bar is first applied to 3 then bar is applied to the result of that
+## Conditionals

 If statements must include an else, if statements are an expression because they always return a value, you could take the expression and pass it or use it in another expression

-You can use ' in a function name, it has no special meaning in Haskell

-Function names can't begin with upper case letters

-When a function doesn't take a parameter, it's called a definition
+## Lists

 Lists in Haskell are homogenous, that is they contain the same type in each element